interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/data_exchange_validation/get_op_data_validation.md

 Flight 2 on time range A should be successfully planned by the control USS.

 ### [Validate flight 2 shared intent with invalid interuss data test step](test_steps/validate_sharing_operational_intent_but_with_invalid_interuss_data.md)
-Validate that flight 2 is planned
+Validate that flight 2 is shared with invalid data as a modified behavior is injected by uss_qualifier for a negative test.

 ### [Validate no notification pushed for flight 2](../validate_not_shared_operational_intent.md)
 There should be no subscription by tested_uss to trigger notification of flight 2.